maateen/easy-lemp/README.md

 2. To access <b>phpMyAdmin</b>, just type <b>http://localhost/phpmyadmin</b> and press enter.
 To log in to phpMyAdmin, Use root as username and your MariaDB root password as password.

 # Testing
-Let's test the LEMP whether it's working or not.
+Let's test the LEMP server whether it's working or not.

 1. Create a <b>index.php</b> file within your web server root directory.